pypa/packaging.python.org/source/tutorials/distributing-packages.rst

   -e .

 Otherwise, the dependency will be fulfilled from PyPI, due to the installation order of the requirements file.
 For more on requirements files, see the :ref:`Requirements File
 <pip:Requirements Files>` section in the pip docs.
-For more on vcs installs,
+For more on VCS installs,
 see the :ref:`VCS Support <pip:VCS Support>` section of the pip docs.

 Lastly, if you don't want to install any dependencies at all, you can run::